Mikheull/mikhaelbailly_v1/README.md

-# Ancienne version du site MikhaelBailly.fr
+# Old version of the site Mikhaelbailly.fr
-Site pro portfolio mikhaelBailly.fr V1 en PHP

-Cette version n'est plus en ligne !
-Voici la nouvelle [ici](https://github.com/Mikheull/MikhaelBailly)
+This version is no longer online!
+Here is the new [here](https://github.com/Mikheull/MikhaelBailly)